msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 ### Update Review Statuses

 When an applicant re-submits an application after making changes, or a reviewer submits their review, this Action updates the status of associated reviews to determine whether they should be "Pending" or "Changes Requested" (or left as is).
+We only consider "active" reviews, so those with status "Discontinued" are ignored.

 The logic is as follows: